surniaulula/wpsso/readme.txt

 **WPSSO offers special optimization features for Pinterest:**

-Providing a specific image for the website and web browser Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.
+Providing a specific image for the Pinterest Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook Open Graph meta tag values.

 **WPSSO can enhance and integrate with your favorite SEO plugin!**

-WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!
+WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and you can still continue to use your favorite SEO content / keyword analysis tools!

 **WPSSO offers a *fast* and *reliable* social framework for developers:**